-I am leaving this month of Abraham Lincoln monuments with one of the most bizarre memorials I have ever come across: the Abraham Lincoln Watermelon Monument.
+There are many weird Abraham Lincoln monuments and this just might be one of the most bizarre memorials and silliest Illinois sights I have ever come across: the Abraham Lincoln Watermelon Monument.

-Yes, my silly American friends, it is a pink and green slice of watermelon dedicated to our sixteenth president and the christening of Lincoln, Illinois.
+Yes, my silly American friends, this Lincoln monument is a pink and green slice of watermelon dedicated to our sixteenth president and the christening of Lincoln, Illinois.
 That’s it.

 In celebration of that fateful day, the town constructed this monument in the shape of a slice of watermelon.
 Definitely one of the weirdest sites I’ve seen and it certainly would be the highlight of any road trip through Illinois.
-Just remember, as yummy as it looks, try not to lick it.
+Just remember, as yummy as this watermelon statue looks, try not to lick it.

 Cost: Free to see.